gbmhunter/blog/content/programming/microcontrollers/psoc/using-cplusplus-with-psoc-creator.md

 ## Compiling/Linking With arm-none-eabi-g++.exe

 I have also experimented with building with the C++ compiler/linker directly (as opposed to the `-c c++` method).
 Why would we want to do this?
 There are differences between building with the GCC compiler and `-x c++` compared to building directly with `arm-none-eabi-g++.exe`.
 I believe most of the differences (if not all) are because in the first case, the C-linker is used, while in the latter case, the C++-linker is used.
-Without using the C++ linker, we can't use virtual methods or exceptions in our code (note: all PSoC code with exceptions compiles fine with G++, I havn't got it to actually work without crashing a PSoC microcontroller yet).
+Without using the C++ linker, we can't use virtual methods or exceptions in our code (note: all PSoC code with exceptions compiles fine with G++, I haven't got it to actually work without crashing a PSoC microcontroller yet).

 This is not easy, as unfortunately, PSoC creator is hard coded to call `arm-none-eabi-gcc.exe`, no matter what GCC/ARM toolchain you point it too.
-However, I have found that you can get around this by renaming arm-none-eabi-g++.exe to arm-none-eabi-gcc.exe.
+However, I have found that you can get around this by renaming `arm-none-eabi-g++.exe` to `arm-none-eabi-gcc.exe`.

-These files are located in C:\Program Files (x86)\Cypress\PSoC Creator\3.0\PSoC Creator\import\gnu_cs\arm\4.7.3\bin (or similar) if you are on a modern Windows machine and using the default toolchain.
-Before you rename arm-none-eabi-g++.exe, rename the pre-existing arm-none-eabi-gcc.exe so that you won't overwrite it.
+These files are located in `C:\Program Files (x86)\Cypress\PSoC Creator\3.0\PSoC Creator\import\gnu_cs\arm\4.7.3\bin` (or similar) if you are on a modern Windows machine and using the default toolchain.
+Before you rename `arm-none-eabi-g++.exe`, rename the pre-existing `arm-none-eabi-gcc.exe` so that you won't overwrite it.

-Building with arm-none-eabi-g++.exe seems to get rid of the thread-safe static function definitions missing errors, exception fuction missing errors, and allows you to use virtual functions.
-This highlights the differences between building with the GCC compiler and -x c++ compared to building directly with arm-none-eabi-g++.exe.
+Building with `arm-none-eabi-g++.exe` seems to get rid of the thread-safe static function definitions missing errors, exception function missing errors, and allows you to use virtual functions.
+This highlights the differences between building with the GCC compiler and `-x c++` compared to building directly with `arm-none-eabi-g++.exe`.

 ## Questions I Still Don't Have An Answer Too...